-When it is opened, the tailgate swings upward and outward to the rear.
-Ensure that there is sufficient clearance.
+When it is opened, the liftgate swings upward and outward to the rear.
+Make sure that adequate clearance is available before opening.

 To prevent accidentally locking yourself out, do not place the key down in the cargo bay.
-If the tailgate was locked before opening, it will be locked again after it is closed.
+If the liftgate was locked before opening, it will be locked again after it is closed.

-Before and after each trip, check that the tailgate has not been inadvertently unlocked. ◀
+Before and after each trip, check that the liftgate has not been inadvertently unlocked.◀